evanlong/vertigo/ISSUES.md

 - Sharing and Editing 2.0
     + UI Changes to Save Flow
         * Vertical adjustment slider for zoom editing
-            - Animation showing camera movement and zoom level
             - Tapping the slider up/down arrows indicators should trigger fine grained adjustments
-            - Display start->end zoom level that the editing slider is adjusting
-    + As slider drags, display the first / final frames and relative zoom adjustments that are takin gplace
     + Cache results of a "process/composite" operation
     + Improve Transtion TO sharing screen and FROM sharing screen

 - Info Button / Panel
     + On each screen consider overlaying a help, tip sheet